Aaron98990/ways-of-the-game/tactical-impact.md

 - Stopping a Promising Attack (SPA)
 - Denial of an Obvious Goal Scoring Opportunity (DOGSO)

-The level of tactical impact does not depend on intention (deliberate or accidental) or the number of fouls commited before (including if its a player, team, or the match's first foul).
+The level of tactical impact does not depend on intention (deliberate or accidental) or the number of fouls committed before (including if its a player, team, or the match's first foul).
 Many people call SPA or DOGSO tactical or professional fouls.

 ## SPA